 Integrated Math 1

-This course is designed for students who are ready for the study of high school level mathematics.
-Topics include solving linear equations and inequalities, graphing and writing linear functions, and systems of linear equations.
-Students also apply basic geometric terminology and reasoning skills to the topics of parallel lines, transformations, congruent triangles, and relationships within triangles.
-This course ends with the study of probability.
-The course has two main texts, Big Ideas Math: Algebra 1 and Big Ideas Math: Geometry.
+This course is designed for students who are ready for the study of high school level mathematics and is offered to both Grades 7 and 8.
+Topics include linear equations and functions, linear inequalities, systems of linear equations, exponential equations and functions, and sequences.
+Students also apply basic geometric terminology and reasoning skills to the topics of parallel lines, transformations, and congruent triangles.
+This course includes a study of data analysis and displays.
+Participation in the American Mathematics Competitions is encouraged by Middle School students in this advanced course.

 Integrated Math 2

-This course is designed for students who successfully completed Integrated Math 1 and are ready to continue their study of high school mathematics.
-Students further their study of algebra by studying non-linear relationships such as exponential functions and sequences, polynomial equations and factoring, quadratic functions and equations, and radical functions and equations.
-Students also continue their study of geometry with quadrilaterals and other polygons, similarity, right triangles and trigonometry, circles, and circumference, area and volume.
-The course ends with a study of data analysis and displays.
-The course has two main texts, Big Ideas Math: Algebra 1 and Big Ideas Math: Geometry.
+This course is designed for Grade 8 students who successfully completed Integrated Math 1 and are ready to continue their study of high school mathematics.
+Students further their study of algebra by studying non-linear relationships such as exponential, absolute value and quadratic functions, operations with polynomials and factoring and quadratic equations.
+Students also continue their study of geometry with relationships within triangles, quadrilaterals and other polygons, similarity, right triangles and trigonometry, circles, and area and volume.
+The course includes a study of probability.
+Participation in the American Mathematics Competitions is encouraged by Middle School students in this advanced course.